softwarica-github/coursework2-milanraj213007/README.md

 # ZIP-Password-Cracker
 A simple Python script to crack ZIP Passwords using fcrackzip.

 The script uses a mixed method of both dictionary and bruteforce attacking, as such it requires a wordlist file.
-But I will provide one in the repo.
+You can find an extensive one [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt)

 ### Usage
 ```cmd